Mediations may be conducted via video conference. Schedule via the normal process detailed below.Scheduling

 Mediations may be scheduled either with my assistant, Sallye Thornton, or me, by phone or email.
-Often Sallye is easier to reach (direct dial: +1.770.809.6819 or email: firstname.lastname@example.org), but I follow emails closely during work hours.
-If specifically requested we are willing to place up to 3 days on hold for 3 business days.
-If a date is not confirmed by the end of those three days, then it will be automatically released and made available to others.
+Often Sallye is easier to reach (direct dial: +1.404.881.5430 or email: firstname.lastname@example.org), but I follow emails closely during work hours.
+My availability is limited to two mediations per week on Tuesday, Wednesday, or Thursday.

-On occasion I am willing to travel outside of Atlanta for mediations.
+On rare occasions, I am willing to travel outside of San Diego for a mediation.
 There is an additional fixed charge for time and travel expenses.
 Typically, I will travel to an out-of-town venue the evening before the mediation and am willing to start the mediation the next day as early as the parties agree is appropriate.
 In most instances, I will schedule a return flight for around 7:00 P.M. on the evening of the mediation.
 If any party needs a different arrangement that must be agreed to in advance.
 I have found that most mediations tend to fill all the time allotted (irrespective of whether it is a few hours or several days) and thus setting a hard stop typically enhances the probability of reaching a settlement.
 But, again, I will adjust that schedule in instances where necessary and requested in advance.Mediation Agreement

 By no later than 3 business days before the mediation (but earlier is better), both parties are to provide Sallye (with a copy to me) their respective position statements.
 This can be done by email (preferable means) or by hard copy.
 The mediation position statement normally should not exceed 20 pages in length.
 If there are critical exhibits that I will need to review, the relevant parts should be included with the position statements.
 However, entire depositions or long data analyses are generally not helpful and should not be included with the mediation statements.
 Please also include any certification or dispositive court orders.
 In addition, a list of items is attached that I would like for you to address in your position statement.